nmartin198/pyHS2MF6/docsrc/cs_sa_MF6.rst

 .. note:: All of the standard MODFLOW 6 capabilities are available in **pyMF6**.
 For a *real* modeling study, the MODFLOW 6 model would also be calibrated to observed water levels in wells.
-This would be done with whatever means is preferred by the modeller and could include PEST or other automated, parameter estimation tool.
+This would be done with whatever means is preferred by the modeler and could include PEST or other automated, parameter estimation tool.

 |